 Speaking of redemption, it is worth noting that John Cardinal O’Connor found “new and wonderful hope” as Advent approached one year in reflecting on the fact that Jesus came to redeem not just all mankind but each one of us personally.

 We can also have great hope and confidence in God’s grace and mercy when we sincerely ask Him to pardon our sins.
 You can do that by going to confession on a regular basis, reciting the Act of Contrition, and generally seeking God’s help in temptations through prayer.
-The important thing is to approach Him with humility, not despair, when you slip and fall!
+The important thing is to approach Him with humility, not despair, when you slip and fall into various sins!

 And in those dark times, remember what Jesus told His apostles at the Last Supper: “Let not your heart be troubled.
 You believe in God, believe also in me.
 In my Father's house there are many mansions.
 If not, I would have told you: because I go to prepare a place for you” (John 14:1-2).

 St. Pio’s famous spiritual maxim along this line was “Pray, hope and don’t worry.”
 If we can just live our day-to-day lives serving God and our neighbors with love that is its own act of hope indeed!